 The Company became a reporting issuer in Alberta and British Columbia on July 4, 2008 by virtue of a reorganization transaction involving the exchange of securities between Kaminak, the Company and the shareholders of Kaminak.
-The reorganization transaction involved the acquisition from Kaminak of a 100% interest in Kaminak's Uranium properties (Angilak, Baker Lake and Washburn).
+The reorganization transaction involved the acquisition from Kaminak of a 100% interest in Kaminak's Angilak Uranium property.
 On July 7, 2008, after completion of its private placements, the Company's shares became publicly traded on the TSX Venture Exchange under the symbol "KIV".

 Long-term continuance of the Company's operations is dependent upon achieving profitable operations and obtaining additional equity or debt financing.
 The recoverability of the carrying values of the Company's resource property interests is dependent upon the existence and discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the development of these properties and future profitable production from or proceeds from the disposition of resource properties.
-At September 30, 2016, the Company has not achieved profitable operations and has accumulated losses since inception.
-There is material uncertainty that may cast significant doubt on the ability of the Company to continue as a going concern.
+At September 30, 2017, the Company has not achieved profitable operations and has accumulated losses since inception.
+Management estimates that there is sufficient working capital to continue operations for the next twelve months.